 Yes, I was actually told this by several managers at various hotels.
 “We don’t feel that dogs are dirty, but some of our guests do.”

 People are dirty, too.
 Pet friendly, however, is not always what it’s cracked up to be, and if you’ve had a less-than-stellar experience at a supposed “pet friendly” establishment, you are nodding in agreement.
 Though many dog-welcoming properties are transparent, it is up to you, the diligent dog parent, to ask questions and do your homework.
 Do you really want to stay at a hotel that believes “dogs are dirty” anyway?

-From New Mexico to Arizona, Maine to Pennsylvania, store employees welcomed our dog into the store.
+From New Mexico to Arizona, Maine to Pennsylvania, employees welcome our dog into the store.
 Ensure your dog is trained, has relived himself so there is no “marking” behavior, and that he or she is accepting and welcoming of strangers.
-Businesses don’t always advertise their dog-friendliness because they do not necessarily encourage dogs to come in, but they are also not adverse to it.
+Businesses don’t always advertise their dog-friendliness because they do not necessarily encourage dogs to come in, but they are also not averse to it.
 So ask!

 How Pet Parents Can Protect Themselves

 Here are 10 questions to ask before booking a pet-friendly room.
 In addition to saving yourself any unwelcomed disappointment, you’ll know whether or not the place gets your seal of “pet welcoming” approval first:

 Be sure to read the pet policy before signing it and ask for a copy of it.
 This protects you, your dog, and the hotel.

 Do you ever have a problem traveling with your dog?
 Let us know in the comments below.